Adrian1707/CV/README.md

 An enthusiastic, flame haired, tech fanatic seeking my first job in the industry.
 I have spent the past 3 months at Makers Academy learning not only how to code, but how to think.
 I've learnt how the agile process works, and why testing is essential when producing quality code.
 I am ideally looking to work in an environment that is collaborative, religiously test driven, and provides support for junior staff in the form of code reviews in order to accelerate learning.
-I am technologically agnostic and know I can learn anything very quickly to start contributing value.
+I am language agnostic and know I can learn anything very quickly to start contributing value.

 You can get to know me better through my writing on my personal blog: http://ontheroadtocode.blogspot.co.uk/